Zeroto521/my-data-toolkit/doc/source/guide/automl.md

 `AutoML` is an idea at present.
 :::

-It tries to use `Optimization` algorithms to optimize the selection of `ML` and the parameters of `ML`.

 `AutoML` (*Automated Machine Learning*) tries to let automatically finish the following tasks:

 - `Data Cleaning`